dhasirar/instax/README.md

 ```

 ### How it works?

-Script uses an Android ApkSignature to perform authentication in addition using TOR and rotating the ip address to avoid blocking.
+Tool uses TOR and rotating the ip address to avoid blocking.

 ### Donate!
 Support the authors: